OctopusDeploy/blog/blog/2023-03/deprecating-azure-vm-extension/index.md

 ## Why we're removing the Azure VM extension for Tentacle

-In a recent [blog post about the Tentacle .NET version change](https://octopus.com/blog/tentacle-dotnet-version-change), we explained we're no longer supporting older .NET versions in Tentacle.
+In a recent [post about the Tentacle .NET version change](https://octopus.com/blog/tentacle-dotnet-version-change), we explained we're no longer supporting older .NET versions in Tentacle.
 This means Windows VMs without .NET 4.8 runtime no longer run the latest version of Tentacle.

 In 2022, there were still a few thousand Windows VMs deployed by the Azure VM extension.
 We deprecated the extension a couple years ago, as Azure was moving towards ARM templates and script extensions.
 As a result, the extension no longer works when deploying to VMs with older OS versions.